-Some of the West Country artists who will be exhibiting with us in 2020 or have exhibited in the past
+Some of the West Country artists who have exhibited with us in the past

 Elaine, a resident of Burton Bradstock, has been painting for many years, and is a regular exhibitor to this and other venues.
 Since retiring to this beautiful area, she enjoys many hours of this challenging and creative art form.
 Elaine has enjoyed experimenting with techniques in oil and watercolour in order to capture a variety of subjects, ranging from costal scenes to still life.